healeycodes/hoot-language/README.md

 class BostonCream < Doughnut {
   cook() {
     super.cook();
-    print "Pipe full of custard and coat with chocolate.";
+    print "Pipe full of custard and coat with chocolate" + this.ending_mark;
   }
 }